When Cathryn and Allen hit the “Launch” button on their “SELF Journal” Kickstarter campaign, they were confident it would be big.

 Since our Kickstarter campaign was for a productivity tool for entrepreneurs and high achievers, we needed to target people in that market with our giveaway prize.

-Had we just wanted to gather as many emails as possible we could have given away an iPad or Xbox, but then when it came time to launch our product we would simply have a list of people that wasn't very targeted.
+Had we just wanted to gather as many emails as possible we could have given away an iPad or Xbox, but then when it came time to launch our product we would've had a list of people that weren't very targeted.

-We curated our selection of products based on what we found the most useful personally and also based on things our target market were using and blogging about.
+We curated a selection of products based on what we found the most useful personally, and also based on things our target market were using and blogging about.